Music City Bowl Odds

 When making college football picks, the Music City Bowl doesn’t receive the same level of attention as the New Year’s Six, which is a collection made up of the following showdowns:

-The diminished interest in the Music City Bowl relative to the above competitions isn't inexplicable.
-Two of these six bowl games make up the college football playoff every year; they change on a rolling basis, with each one being dubbed a semifinals matchup every three years.
-On top of that, all six bowl games will almost always include teams ranked in the top 12 of the national poll.
-That drives up intrigue by default.
+The diminished interest in the Music City Bowl relative to the above competitions isn’t inexplicable.
+Two of these six bowl games make up the College Football Playoff each year, rotating on a three-year cycle as semifinal matchups.
+On top of that, all six typically feature teams ranked within the top 12 of the national poll, which naturally amplifies the attention they receive.

 In contrast, the Music City Bowl falls in the second tier of college football season finales, joining the following games: